 The Fantasy Football Player’s Championship has the biggest payouts

 Their FootballGuys’ Player’s Championship is an elite fantasy football league with a top payout of $250,000.
-It also has a total prize pool of over two million dollars.
+It also has a total prize pool of over $2,000,000.

-Their FFPC Main Event is the best fantasy football league if you’re looking for the highest possible single payout: a whopping $500,000!
-This jackpot is the biggest fantasy football league that you’ll encounter, hosting over 1200 teams.
+Their FFPC Main Event is a great fantasy football league if you’re looking for a truly massive payout: a whopping $500,000!
+This is one of the biggest cash prizes in all of fantasy sports as the tournament hosts over 1200 teams.

 This 3-day event is held at the Planet Hollywood Resort and Casino and is one of the biggest parties in the fantasy football world.
 There are live drafts, game viewing parties, and other Vegas-style shenanigans round the clock.